arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-6.md

-# Chapter 6: The Ping, The Pong, The Popcorn (A Lighthearted Look at Eventing & Messaging)
+# Chapter 6: The Ping, The Pong, The Popcorn

 ---

+## The Ping, The Pong, The Popcorn (A Lighthearted Look at Eventing & Messaging)

-## The Calm Before the Pop
+🍿 **The Calm Before the Pop**

 It was a quiet afternoon.
 Too quiet.